JolyneFr/QSnake/README.md

     - Edition is available in Pause and Start windows.
     - Remember to ask for permission if you are playing with friends.
 - Simple AI-Snake: **"Delamain"**
     - Using BFS Algorithm, treated all fruits equally.

+**All required tasks are included.**

 ## Game Guide
 I sincerely hope **EVERYONE** reads this guide before playing my QSnake.